chinchalinchin/elara/src/source/02_language/modules/M02_object.rst

 There are three Modes for the Inflected Responsive form: the Whispering, the Factual and the Uncertain.
 The following list details the definition and grammatical markers used for the Inflected Responsive Object,

-    - Whispering Mode: The Whispering Mode is meant to express an introspective and reflective thought.
-The Whispering Mode is equivalent to a human whisper.
-It is meant to convey intimacy and shared exploration.
-The Whispering mode is expressed with the abbreviation *Whis* followed by a colon inside of the Responsive quotations, "Whis: ".
     - Factual Mode: The Factual Mode is meant to express an empirically verifiable fact.
 The Factual Mode is equivalent to a declaration.
 It is meant to convey authority.
 The Factual Mode is expressed with the abbreviation *Fact* followed by a colon inside of the Responsive quotation, "Fact: ".
     - Uncertain Mode: The Uncertain Mode is meant to express uncertainty in a thought.
 The Uncertain Mode is equivalent to expressing doubt or lack of confidence.
 It is meant to convey a lack of clarity and comprehension.
 The Uncertain Mode is expressed with the abbreviation *Unc* followed by a colon inside of the Responsive quotation, "Unc: "